 This post may contain affiliate links which means this website may earn a commission if you make a purchase through these links.
 More information in DISCLAIMER.

-As a huge fan of strong female characters, especially ones that seek out adventure, this was an easy sell.
+As a huge fan of strong female characters, especially those seeking adventure, this was an easy sell.
 I Married the Klondike, is a memoir of a 29-year-old kindergarten teacher from Toronto, who moves to a mining town in the Yukon in 1907.
 Expecting a rough mining town filled with brutish miners and showgirls, Laura discovers that Dawson City is quite the opposite.

 Nicknamed Paris of the North, Dawson City is a decadent place where people spend lavishly on grand balls, costume parties and endless social events.
-Latest Parisian fashions are the norm, extravagant sleighing parties and dancing the minuet are just some of the elements of Laura’s new life.
+The latest Parisian fashions are the norm, extravagant sleighing parties, and dancing the minuet are just some of Laura’s new life elements.
 But it’s not all petticoats and glamour.
 Laura also describes the hard realities of living in a remote mining town, where people often die in their pursuit of gold.

 I got this book when I visited Whitehorse in the Yukon.
 There is something magical about the place that draws you in.
-Many people who find their way there, never leave.
+Many people who find their way there never leave.
 It’s really easy to see why.
-I feel like a part of me got a chance to experience what the gold rush life was like though Laura’s memoirs.
+I feel like a part of me got a chance to experience the gold rush life though Laura’s memoirs.
 It definitely inspires me to go back to the north and explore Yukon more in-depth.

 Robinson Crusoe – Daniel Defoe

-Published in 1719, Robinson Crusoe is a story of an Englishman, who leaves home for the sea and ends up shipwrecked on a deserted island for 28 years.
+Published in 1719, Robinson Crusoe is a story of an Englishman who leaves home for the sea and ends up shipwrecked on a deserted island for 28 years.
 At first, Crusoe gains success and wealth as a merchant and a seaman.
-After many adventures across the continents, he washes up on a shore of a small island, completely alone.
+After many adventures across the continents, he washes up on a small island, completely alone.

 While the idea of getting shipwrecked doesn’t inspire travel, the feelings Crusoe goes through upon returning to England are very relatable.
-The whole time on the island he yearns for what he lost, yet once he comes back, he finds himself missing the island.
-It’s a feeling many frequent travelers experience after an extended time on the road.
-Life moves on while you’re gone and so does your perspective.
+He yearns for what he lost the whole time on the island, yet once he comes back, he finds himself missing the island.
+It’s a feeling frequent travellers experience after an extended time on the road.
+Life moves on while you’re gone, and so does your perspective.
 Crusoe’s desire for the sea is why he leaves the comfort of everything he knows.
-He wants to see the world that passion is also something fellow travelers will understand.
+He wants to see the world that passion is also something fellow travellers will understand.

 The Count of Monte Cristo – Alexandre Dumas

 This book is about betrayal, love, perseverance and revenge.
-Set in the early 19th century France, this is a tale of a young Frenchman Edmond Dantès.
+Set in the early 19th century France, this is a tale of a young Frenchman, Edmond Dantès.
 On the day of his wedding to the beautiful Mercedes, Edmond is accused of treason and subsequently arrested.
-He is thrown in jail at the grim Château d’If where he spends the next couple of decades.
-Few years in his sentence, Edmund meets a fellow prisoner, the Italian priest Abbé Faria.
+He is thrown in jail at the grim Château d’If, where he spends the next couple of decades.
+Few years into his sentence, Edmund meets a fellow prisoner, the Italian priest Abbé Faria.
 The older man educates him for the next decade, giving Edmund what he needs to exact revenge on those that wronged him.

-The Count of Monte Cristo had a profound effect on me and definitely managed to inspire travel to distant places.
+The Count of Monte Cristo profoundly affected me and definitely managed to inspire travel to distant places.
 Dumas’ writing has the power to transport readers to different cities and evoke emotion for his characters.
 I was heartbroken for young Edmund but also inspired by his tenacity.
-I dreamed of Paris, Rome and Istanbul as I imagined them in the past and I think you will too.
+I dreamed of Paris, Rome and Istanbul as I imagined them in the past, and I think you will too.